MortezaMardani/Neural-PGD/README.md

 # Neural-PGD
 This code implements the neural proximal gradient descent (PGD) algorithm proposed in https://arxiv.org/abs/1806.03963.
 The idea is to unroll the proximal gradient descent algorithm and model the proximal using a neural network.
 Adopting residual network (ResNet) as the proximal, a recurrent neural net (RNN) is implemented to learn the proximal.
-The code is flexible to incorporate various training costs such as pixel-wise l1/l2 cost, adversarial GAN, LSGAN, and WGAN.
+The code is flexible to incorporate a combination of various training costs such as pixel-wise l1/l2, adversarial GAN, LSGAN, and WGAN.

-The command to run in the command line:
+# The command to run in the command line

 python3 npgd_main.py
 --run train